weechat/weechat/UPGRADING.md

 The color code for "reverse video" in IRC message has been fixed: now WeeChat uses 0x16 like other clients (and not 0x12 any more).\
-The code 0x12 is not decoded any more, so if it is received (for example from an old WeeChat version), it is not displayed as reverse video.
+The code 0x12 is not decoded anymore, so if it is received (for example from an old WeeChat version), it is not displayed as reverse video.

 The color code for "underlined text" in input line has been fixed: now WeeChat